Peloton is replacing its CEO and cutting 2,800 jobs - KESQ

 “Peloton has spent vast amounts of money on stores, factories, warehouses and other facilities to service demand that is now unlikely to materialize.
 The first step of the new CEO, Barry McCarthy, should be to slash costs to right-size the business,” Saunders said, adding that a sale would “put Peloton on a much more secure footing.”

 Peloton reported its earnings Tuesday, slashing its fiscal 2022 revenue to $3.7 billion to $3.8 billion — a sharp decrease from its previously forecasted range of $4.4 billion to $4.8 billion.
-Shares rose more than 3% in premarket trading.
+Shares rose about 30% in midday trading Tuesday.

 Correction: An earlier version of this story mischaracterized Peloton’s layoffs.
 The company is laying off 2,800 employees, including 20% of its corporate positions